Child support in Sweden

 You can receive maintenance support (underhållsstöd) from Försäkringskassan even if the parent paying the support lives in a different country to Sweden.

 However, if you are the recipient and move to Denmark, Finland, Iceland, or Norway, you cannot keep the maintenance support from Försäkringskassan.
-You must contact the equivalent of Försäkringskassan in the country to which you are moving to find out how to apply for the allowance in that country,
+Contact the equivalent of Försäkringskassan in the country to which you are moving to find out how to apply for maintenance support in that country,

 Who should you contact if you have questions?